 This Plan forms part of TfSE's Area Study Programme, which developed Strategic Outline Programme Cases for four areas within South East England.
-It complements five other Thematic Plans for Highways, Mass Transit and Bus, Decarbonisation, Strategic Active Travel and Micromobility, and Levelling Up.
+It complements five other Thematic Plans for Highways, Mass Transit and Bus, Decarbonisation, Strategic Active Travel and Micromobility, and Levelling Up (see Figure 0 overleaf for the document hierarchy).